 Dusty here, I want you all to start celebrating a senior pet, because we seniors have a lot to offer you and your family.
-Here’s a few reasons why you should love us.
+Here are a few reasons why you should love us.

 Dusty’s Thoughts on Celebrating A Senior in the Family